 Hurricane Research Division-CIMAS

 4301 Rickenbacker Causeway

 Miami, FL 33149

-Kathryn maintains an extensive archive of all dropwindesonde observations collected within tropical cyclones by NOAA, U.S. Airforce and other research aircraft.
+Kathryn maintains an extensive archive of all dropwindsonde observations collected within tropical cyclones by NOAA, U.S. Airforce and other research aircraft.
 These data are made available to the scientific community via the H.R.D. website and anonymous F.T.P. server and support is provided for their use.
-As a member of the data assimilation group at H.R.D. she prepares these and other data such as aircraft flight level and Tail Doppler Radar observations, and satellite wind and temperature retreivals for use in the Hurricane Ensemble Data Assimlation System (H.E.D.A.S.), which was developed at H.R.D. for use with the Hurricane Research and Forcasting Model (H.W.R.F.).
-She is also conducting research on the application of dynamical theory to estimate T.C. circulations for which observations are scarce from those which are available.
-It is hypothesised that incorporating these estimates as synthetic observations will allow for a better initial representation of the tropical cyclone in the model.
-Kathryn is also involved in a project supported by the Joint Hurricane Testbed which derives infrared and microwave brightness temperatures from the H.W.R.F. fields for comparison with the available satellite observations in a graphical format which is familiar to operational forecast personnel.
-The tools used to produce these figures are to be made available to the research and forecasting community upon completion of the project in 2014.
-This research is part of an effort to eventually develop the capability to assimlate these type of observations.
+As a member of the data assimilation group at H.R.D. she prepares these and other data such as aircraft flight level and Tail Doppler Radar observations, and satellite wind and temperature retrievals for use in the Hurricane Ensemble Data Assimlation System (H.E.D.A.S.), which was developed at H.R.D. for use with the Hurricane Research and Forcasting Model (H.W.R.F.).
+She is currently working on a project with a goal of optimizing the assimilation of full resolution dropsonde observations into HWRF.
+Kathryn is also conducting research to evaluate observations collected using innovative instrumentation which can be mounted on un-crewed aircraft or low orbiting satellites.
+In the course of her research using hurricane observations, Kathryn has developed tools for reading and quality control of multiple data types.
+She is applying these tools to create a comprehensive data set of tropical cyclone observations centered on individual storm locations and times.
+The resulting product is intended to be shared publicly so that it might be used for research, reanalysis or model verification.

 Current Research Projects